rDock/2006.2

 The total score is an aggregate

-of intermolecular ligand-receptor and ligand-solvent interactions (branch SCORE.INTER
+of intermolecular ligand-receptor and ligand-solvent interactions (branch SCORE.INTER), intra-ligand

 interaction terms as shown below.
 Note that not all terms appear in all